fafalone/WinDevLib/README.md

 3) After you've done those two, you can now go ahead and simply delete all remaining instances of `oleexp.` (including the .).

+##### Issues specific to oleexpimp.tlb

+There's 'WinDevLib for Implements' (WinDevLibImpl.twinpack/.twinproj) as well, but you'll note it has substantially fewer interfaces than oleexpimp.tlb.
+This is because there's two reasons for an interface to have an alternate version: It uses `[ Preservesig ]` on one or more methods, or it uses `As Any`. twinBASIC allows using `Implements` with `As Any` by replacing it with `As LongPtr` (which is what the alternate versions do).
+So many interfaces were in oleexpimp.tlb for this latter reason, and subsequently are *not* included in WinDevLibImpl as it's not neccessary.

+If you find an oleexpimp.tlb interface is not in WinDevLibImpl, you will be able to use the one from WinDevLib, simply make sure `As Any` is changed to `As LongPtr`.

+tB has announced plans to support `[ PreserveSig ]` in implemented interfaces in the future; when that happens WinDevLibImpl will be deprecated.

+>[!IMPORTANT]
+>There currently seems to be an issue with using WinDevLib and WinDevLibImpl together if WinDevLibImpl does not use the current WinDevLib as a reference (it would usually use an old one as it's updated much less frequently).
+I've updated the reference on this repo and the package server, just note that you'll need to refresh both every time you update one if they're used together
+>
+>
+#### API definition differences
+This section applies both to API calls from oleexp.tlb and general `Declare` statements.

-4) Convert `Currency` to `LongLong` for interfaces and APIs: It's no longer neccessary to worry about multiplying and dividing by 10,000 since tB supports a true 64bit type in both 32bit and 64bit mode.
+1) Convert `Currency` to `LongLong` for interfaces and APIs: It's no longer neccessary to worry about multiplying and dividing by 10,000 since tB supports a true 64bit type in both 32bit and 64bit mode.
 So this change is ultimately for the better, but existing codebases will have had to have used `Currency` for all interfaces and oleexp APIs expecting a 64bit integer.

-5) Manually address any errors remaining.
-Interfaces should be mostly fine at this point, but if you've made use of the APIs in oleexp, many of them have syntax differences, mainly not being able to rewrite an ending [out] argument as the return value, and changing String arguments to `LongPtr` you'll need `StrPtr` with.
-Another major difference is that the default for almost all APIs with ANSI/Unicode (A/W) versions, is now the Unicode version.
-In most cases, the W version is declared with `LongPtr` for strings, and the untagged alias version uses tB's new `DeclareWide` keyword to disable ANSI conversion while using `String`.\
-Finally, a very small number of APIs and interfaces use ByVal UDTs.
-Since VB cannot do this, nor can tB yet, a typical workaround was to pass each member as an individual argument.
-This worked when arguments were 4 bytes each, but the x64 calling convention aligns arguments at 8 bytes.
-So the two options were to follow that convention, which also works for 32bit allowing a single call for both, or require two different calls for 32 and 64bit.
-Since one of the main points of twinBASIC is 64bit support, WinDevLib uses the former option.
-The downside of this is that VB-style calls will have to be rewritten.
-If you see, for example, `ByVal ptX As Long, ByVal ptY As Long` replaced with `ByVal pt As LongLong`, this was an unsupported `ByVal POINT`.
-You'd declare a LongLong, and use `PointToLongLong` (there's also PointFToLongLong for Single-based points), helper functions added to help here.

-> [!NOTE]
->  This is just for using WinDevLib-- you'll likely have a lot more changes to make if you want to make your project x64 compatible.

-#### Handling UDTs where normally they were As Any

->[!NOTE]
+2) (From type libraries only) If you see errors about wrong number of arguments or a mismatch on the return type, some oleexp.tlb and other type library defined APIs do a similar change as some interface arguents and rewrite the last argument as a return value.
+In these cases the return type will now be `Long`, and you can just move the receiving variable to the position of a final argument.
+If it uses `Set`, you can just drop that.

->If you see errors like `Validation of call to 'CreateFile' failed.
-Argument for 'lpSecurityAttributes': cannot coerce type 'Long' to 'SECURITY_ATTRIBUTES'`, this section explains the cause and solution!
+3) Optional UDTs no longer use `As Any`.
+If you see errors like `Validation of call to 'CreateFile' failed.
+Argument for 'lpSecurityAttributes': cannot coerce type 'Long' to 'SECURITY_ATTRIBUTES'`, this is an example of the issue. twinBASIC supports substituing `vbNullPtr` for a UDT (do not include `ByVal`), so WinDevLib can use the proper type while still permitting you to pass the equivalent of `ByVal 0`.

-The best example of this is many APIs, like file APIs, where in traditional VB declarations, you see 'As Any' and in WinDevLib you see e.g. `SECURITY_ATTRIBUTES` or `OVERLAPPED`.
-These are the correct the definitions, but VB6 had no facility to specify 'NULL', which is what they usually would be set to as optional arguments.
-So the VB6 way was a workaround, where you could pass `ByVal 0`.

-twinBASIC has direct support for passing a null pointer instead of a UDT.
-You can pass `vbNullPtr` to these arguments where previously you would have used ByVal 0 on an `As Any` argument that you've found is now a UDT.
-You can also pass a non-null pointer; simply pass a `LongPtr` *without* `ByVal` (for now, twinBASIC will be changing this to require `ByVal` as that makes it far more clear you intend this kind of substitution and doesn't imply you're passing ByRef LongPtr).

 Example: